List of humorous units of measurement: Wheaton (influence)

 The Wheaton is a measurement of Twitter followers relative to celebrity Wil Wheaton, equal to 500,000 followers.
 The unit was invented by John Kovalic in the May 21, 2009 edition of his webcomic Dork Tower.
 The comic includes references to units named for other celebrities, such as Neil Gaiman, John Hodgman, Jonathan Coulton, and Felicia Day.

 Minutes per Big Mac (economic)

 Minutes per Big Mac (alternatively, minimum wage minutes per Big Mac) refers to how many minutes one has to work in a country or region at average wage (or, correspondingly, at minimum wage) to afford one Big Mac, a hamburger sold by McDonald's, in that country or region.

 Waffle House Index (disaster response)

-The Waffle House Index is an informal metric used by FEMA to gauge the severity of an incoming storm.
+The Waffle House Index is an informal metric used by FEMA to gauge the severity of an incoming storm in the United States.
 Because Waffle House is known for staying open 24 hours, 365 days a year, the closure of a Waffle House is a helpful tool to measure the severity of an approaching storm.